Dwayne Johnson To Play Legendary MMA Star In Upcoming Biopic

 The as-yet-untitled biopic will be produced by Johnson’s Seven Bucks company.
 Kerr will also be involved in some capacity.

-Speaking about the project, Johnson revealed that he was inspired by the 2002 documentary The Smashing Machine: The Life and Times of Extreme Fighter Mark Kerr.
+Speaking about the project, Johnson revealed that he was inspired by the 2002 documentary, The Smashing Machine: The Life and Times of Extreme Fighter Mark Kerr.
 The HBO film explores the trials and tribulations of Kerr’s career, which unfortunately saw him develop a painkiller addiction throughout the years.

 “I was drawn to this because he has such a compelling story.
 Yes, he achieved so much in his life, but like all of us, like all of these fighters, he battled these demons.”